morganstanley/hobbes/doc/en/language/controlflow.rst

   | "prod" (host, _) -> connectkrb(host)
   | _ _ -> ...

-In this case we're creating a tuple simply for the purposes of immediately mathching against its values and unpacking it.
+In this case we're creating a tuple simply for the purposes of immediately matching against its values and unpacking it.

-Here again the underscore is used as a wildcard - in this case you can read it to mean "there is a value here but I don't care what it is, and I don't want to use it".
+Here again the underscore is used as a wildcard - in this case you can read it to mean "there *is* a value here but I don't care what it is, and I don't want to use it so don't even give it a name".

 This matching-and-binding logic can be generalised to arrays, too: